Hilton Head Island Day Trip: Savannah, Georgia

 After your haunted ghost tour, it’s time for… more food!

-In the evening, if you’re up for one more stop before heading back to the car, I suggest heading over to the Cotton Sail Rooftop Bar.
+In the evening, if you’re up for one more stop before heading back to the car, I suggest heading over to the Top Deck Bar.
 The view of the lit Savannah Bridge is worth the jaunt over there.

 Then you can head back to the car and back to your vacation home for a long good night’s rest!
 You’ll definitely be tired after hitting all of these awesome stops in your day trip from Hilton Head Island to Savannah, Georgia!